likvidera/Documentation/CTF/mirc2077/README.md

 ```

 ## Backdoor / Duktape bug analysis
-The player can send various messages to the android on 'IRC', this includes a link.
-If that link contains Javascript, it will be interpreted by the Duktape JS engine.
-This is a part of the diff that the player recieved that shows the bug that was introduced to Duktape.
+The player can send various messages and links to the android on 'IRC'.
+If the link contains Javascript, it will be interpreted by the Duktape JS engine.
+This is a part of the diff that the player recieved which shows the bug that was introduced to Duktape.
 ``` diff
 +DUK_INTERNAL duk_ret_t duk_bi_typedarray_sect(duk_hthread *thr) {
 +	duk_hbufobj *h_this;